Wolverines can be found in just about every profession. Here are some of the Michigan alumni with names you'll recognize.

 Alumni who are included must meet the criteria.

 We strive for the information in these lists to be as accurate as possible.
 Current information may not be available for all alumni.
 Our intent is to list career highlights.
-If you have comments or suggestions, please email Logan McGrady.
+If you have comments or suggestions, please email Gregory Lucas-Myers.

-In the late fall 2013 issue of Michigan Alumnus magazine, we take a look at fictional U-M alumni in film, TV, and books.
+In the late fall 2013 issue of Michigan Alumnus magazine, we took a look at fictional U-M alumni in film, TV, and books.
 Go online to read about these "Unreal Wolverines."

 - Art / Design / Architecture